+It’s a fair question: does weed make bipolar worse?
 New findings by a team of British researchers point toward a substantial worsening of existing bipolar disorder symptoms in people who use various forms of the addictive, plant-based drug marijuana/cannabis.
-People who consume marijuana or other forms of cannabis may have increased risks for developing serious psychiatric problems, especially when they have genetic or environmental susceptibilities to such problems.
-In a study published in March 2015 in the journal PLOS One, researchers from two British universities sought to determine how marijuana/cannabis use impacts the mental health of people affected by either of two mood disorders known as bipolar I disorder and bipolar II disorder.
+People who consume marijuana or other forms of cannabis may have increased risks of developing serious psychiatric problems, especially when they have genetic or environmental susceptibilities to such problems.
+In a recent study, researchers sought to determine how marijuana/cannabis use impacts the mental health of people affected by either of two mood disorders known as bipolar I disorder or bipolar II disorder.
 These researchers connected cannabis use to a worsening of both main aspects of bipolar illness.

 Marijuana/Cannabis and Mental Health